christopher-ogbunuzor/packer-java-tomcat-ansible/README.md

 ```

-cd into files folder
+- cd into files folder

 `wget https://tomcat.apache.org/tomcat-9.0-doc/appdev/sample/sample.war`

+- More information

 see this [link](https://computingforgeeks.com/build-aws-ec2-machine-images-with-packer-and-ansible/?expand_article=1#google_vignette)

-if deployment is successful, you should see the image below
+- If deployment is successful, you should see the image below

 ![Tomcat](Static/Image/tomcat.png)